THE DG DREAM HOUSE

 Our house is located at 1328 Foothill Boulevard, just steps away from Front Porch and Cal Poly's Rec Center!
 4 of our sisters live in the front house and 2 of our sisters live in the back house, each sharing a room decorated their own way!
 Our beautiful backyard is where we hold recruitment and sisterhood events.
 The back house also serves as a meeting space below the upstairs bedroom.
 We love visitors and are beyond excited to show you around!

-To schedule a tour, reach out to our Chapter President at email@example.com.
+To schedule a tour, email our Chapter President: firstname.lastname@example.org

 The anchor is the most widely recognized symbol of Delta Gamma Fraternity.